 Industrial real estate properties are buildings that are used to manufacture, store, and ship goods.
 Investing in industrial properties not only provides regular cash flow but also provides higher returns.
 It’s a profitable real estate investment option if you choose the right type of property.
 Industrial real estate is a long-term investment ensuring long-term benefits.

-Generally, the industrial property consists of eight types of buildings which come under three categories: manufacturing, storage and distribution, and flex space.
-So, let’s have a look into the 8 different types of industrial properties:
+Generally, industrial property consists of eight types of buildings which come under three categories: manufacturing, storage and distribution, and flex space.
+So, let’s have a look at the 8 different types of industrial properties:

 According to the Commercial Real Estate Development Association, the manufacturing space must be less than 20% of the office space.
 There should be loading docks for trucks and the height of the space should be a minimum of 10 feet.
 Thus, having a giant space left that can be reused later.
 Manufacturing real estate has two common varieties: Heavy manufacturing and Light Assembly manufacturing.